maialenz/WetPaws/README.md

 ### **Colors**

-The colors used in this project reflect the sea and the beach.
+The colors used in this project are inspired by the sea.
 Colors found at the location of the business, as this is located on the seaside of Ireland.
-I will be using very light colors not to distract the user from the information and to make sure there is a right contrast between the colors used in the background and the typography color.
+I will be using very light and minimal colors not to distract the user from the information and to make sure there is a right contrast between the colors used in the background and the typography color.

-The colors chosen are combinations of: pale blue, light beige/brown, white and shades of grey.
-The color scheme was created using
+The colors chosen are combinations of: pale/light blue and green, white and shades of grey.
+The color were found using [Coolors](https://coolors.co/)
-[Coolors](https://coolors.co/)

 ---